postfalk/django-etl-sync/README.rst

 If the instance generator is called like this and the ``create_foreignkey`` attribute is ``True``, the foreign key entry for developer with paygroup III will be generated if not already existent.

-In addition the key value pair ``etl_create: True`` can be set on nested records to create (or prevent the creation if set ``False``) of nested records.
+In addition, the key value pair ``etl_create: True`` can be set on nested records to create (or prevent the creation if set ``False``) of nested records.

-If record creation is disabled and the persistence criterion cannot be met, the record will be rejected and the rejection logged in the logfile when using ``Loader``.
+If record creation is disabled and the persistence criterion cannot be met, the record will be rejected and the rejection logged in the logfile when using the ``Loader`` class.

-**Defining persistence by a Django ModelField attributes requiring a concise data model is the preferred method.**
+**Defining persistence through concise Django model design is the preferred method.** However there might be cases where ETL constraints might be stricter than model constraints.

 Once the attribute **persistence** is set on the ``Generator`` class the model field attributes will be ignored as a source for persistence rules.
 Nevertheless, conflicts with your Django models will throw ``IntegrityError`` or other database errors.

 Error handling
 --------------

-If the ``Generator`` class is called within the ``Mapper`` class, errors will be caught and written to the defined logfile or to stdout.
+If the ``Generator`` class is called within the ``Loader`` class, Generator errors will be caught and logged to a logfile, by default in the same folder as the source.
 The loading process will continue.
-In contrast, if you use the ``Generator`` class in a different context you need to catch errors in your code
+In contrast, if you use the ``Generator`` class in a different context you need to handle errors in your code

 Readers
 -------